zendframework/zf2-documentation/docs/languages/en/modules/zend.tag.cloud.rst

 HTML Tag decorator
 ^^^^^^^^^^^^^^^^^^

-The *HTML* tag decorator will by default render every tag in an anchor element, surounded by a li element.
+The *HTML* tag decorator will by default render every tag in an anchor element, surrounded by a li element.
 The anchor itself is fixed and cannot be changed, but the surrounding element(s) can.

 .. note::